Anna of Russia: The Secret Office of Investigation

 Anna resurrected the Secret Office of Investigation, whose purpose was to punish those convicted of political crimes, although some cases were occasionally taken that were not of a political nature.
 It has been rumored since Anna's reign that Biron was the power behind the Secret Office of Investigation when in fact it was run by the senator A. I. Ushakov.
 The punishments meted out for the convicted were often very painful and disgusting.
 For example, some people that had supposedly been plotting against the government had their noses slit in addition to being beaten with the knout.
 Russian authorities listed a total of around 20,000 Russians—including some of the highest native nobility—who fell victim to Biron and Anna's police.

+Office for the Affairs of New Converts

+The government under Anna established an Office for the Affairs of New Converts in 1740 to expand the conversion to Orthodoxy.
+The office which was situated in the Bogoroditsky Monastery in Kazan was staffed by monks and aided by state authorities.
+Under the empress' decree, they presided under a huge increase in conversions, where converts were provided goods and cash in return for a "reward for accepting baptism".
+However, intimidation and violence also played a role in conversions, as a Chuvash petition described how the clergy "mercilessly beat them and baptized them against their will".
+In addition, hundreds of mosques were destroyed.
+By the 1750s, over 400,000 pagans and Muslims had converted.

 Nobility

 Anna gave many privileges to the nobility.
 In 1730 she ensured the repeal of Peter the Great's primogeniture law prohibiting the division of estates among heirs.
 Starting in 1731 landlords were made responsible for their serfs' taxes, which had the effect of tightening their economic bondage further.
 In 1736, the age for a noble to begin his compulsory service to the state changed to 20 with a 25-year service time.
 Anna and her government also determined that if a family had more than one son, one could now stay behind to run the family estate.